 Bilateral DVT are clinically very rare and alternative diagnoses should be given due consideration prior to referring for bilateral Doppler scan

-GP should consider interim anticoagulation if the patient cannot be scanned within 24 hours of referral (see acute anticoagulation section on AGP website for advice on individual anticoagulants).
+GP should consider interim anticoagulation if the patient cannot be scanned within 24 hours of referral.
 Patients should have routine blood tests taken – LFT’s, U+Es, FBC and coagulation screen prior to commencing anticoagulation and any anticoagulation given pending Doppler scan should be given in line with their current licenses for treatment of confirmed VTE (DVT/PE).
 DOACs should not be given to women who are pregnant or breast feeding or to patients with active cancer; these patients should be commenced on therapeutic LMWH.

 There is no longer any need to contact the DVT clinic by phone to arrange a Doppler USS scan although pregnant patients or patients where anticoagulation is contra-indicated should be discussed directly with the Thrombosis team at RCHT (01872-253597).

 If a referral is needed please complete the e-referral form below and email this directly to the Thrombosis Team at Royal Cornwall Hospital: